|Name: Fossil Creek Waterfall Trail||Author's Rating:|

 Since 2006 the flow has returned to its original volume and many of the native fish species reintroduced by the Forest Service.
 A portion of the area has been made into the Fossil Creek Wilderness Area.

-NOTE: The Forest Service has closed the road from Strawberry to Fossil Creek until April 2015.
+NOTE: The Forest Service has closed the road from Strawberry to Fossil Creek until further notice.
 The west entrance to Fossil Creek is still open from Camp Verde via FH 9 (Hwy 260) and FR 708.

 This route is currently closed: [From Strawberry (Waypoint 001), it’s about a 10 mile westward drive to reach Fossil Creek.
 The first few miles are paved and pass some nice ranches and cabins making me wish I had property there.
 Then the road turns to dirt (Waypoint 002).
 Don’t be deceived by the tame nature of the first portion of the dirt road—it quickly turns rough and the narrow shelf road can be daunting to those afraid of heights (Waypoint 003).
 The road is passable by most passenger cars (though you will bump and scrape).]